top of page

 “In my opinion, Trypho, such a one will be saved, if he does not strive in every way to persuade other men—I mean… Gentiles…, to observe the same things as himself, telling them that they will not be saved unless they do.”[iii]

 That is mainstream Messianic Jewish theology!
 Jews are called (not demanded) to continue to live and identify themselves as Jews, but we in no way feel it is right to compel Gentile believers to honor the liturgical aspects ( i.e. Circumcision, Saturday Sabbath, food laws, feasts) to be saved.
-I find it fascinating that one of the first proponents of one of the most damaging, murderous theologies ever to be stated, Replacement Theology, was also a proponent of Messianic Judaism!
-Or at least he was not against it.
+I find it fascinating that one of the first proponents of one of the most damaging, murderous theologies ever to be stated, Replacement Theology, was also a proponent of Messianic Judaism—or at least he wasn't against it as most of the church fathers were (such as Jerome, famous for translating the Bible into Latin).

-So if the fellow who actually believed that the Church replaces Israel and Israel is no longer called or chosen, was comfortable with Jewish believers continuing to live as Jews, why then do people today take offense?
+So if the fellow who actually believed that the Church replaces Israel and Israel is no longer called or chosen (Justin Martyr) was comfortable with Jewish believers continuing to live as Jews, why then do people today take offense?

 Final Thought